LizzieNya/clear-dev-caches-win/README.md

 ## 🛡 License
 This project is released under the MIT License.
-Use, modify, and share freely — just don’t blame it if your system runs too fast afterward.
+Use, modify, and share freely — just don’t blame it if your system runs too fast afterward (or not at all!).

 ## 💬 Contributing
 Issues and PRs are welcome!